How To Get Rid of Pantry Moths

 Larvae Stage

 Pantry moth larvae cause the most damage during their larval stage.
 As they eat and eat, they excrete a waste called frass.
 Frass and webbing will contaminate the food, rendering it unfit for consumption.
-In general, the larval stage lasts 2-3 months, depending on conditions and food availability.
+The larval stage generally lasts 2-3 months, depending on conditions and food availability.

 Pupa Stage